randruc/Lazuli/doc/CStyleAndConventions.md

 This file describes the programming style and conventions to apply on C code.

 As a general rule, the code must be clear and readable.
 Reading it must be a pleasant experience.
-It must not contain useless or redundant things.
+The code must not contain useless or redundant things.

 ## C dialect